alexch/ruby_notes/ruby-basics/more_neat_things.md

 * If it looks like a duck...
 * and it quacks like a duck...
 * then it is a duck!
+* In other words
-* In other words, we don't care what an object is as long as it does what we want
+  * we don't care what an object is;
+  * we care what it does

 # duck typing example